hzhaoc/cnn-COVID-CXR/README.md

 - In-training augmentation.
 - Due to sample inbalance, batch weights and optimization weights for COVID-19 are balanced according to setup weights from `params.yaml`.
 - For VGGNet, ResNet, you can choose to train from refresh, from downloaded pretrained model with 'torchvision', or from pretrained saved model in `./moodel/`.
 For COVID-Net, you can choose to train form refresh or from previous checkpoint.
+- Output of main file `./src/main/200 Train.py` as part of stage cmd in pipeline is redirected to untracked `train.log.txt`

 ## Iterations
 Two iteration of modeling and training results are currently available for ResNet.\